A beginner’s guide to buying a chainsaw

 Chainsaws need lubrication to work properly, as oil must lubricate the bar as the chain rides over it.
 Some machines come with automatic lubrication systems, so you don’t waste oil while the machine is idling.
 Check the machine you intend to buy to see what sort of system it uses.

 Chainsaws are often abused – maintaining a machine properly is essential for its long-term survival.
 Chains must be properly tensioned for longevity and your safety, so get your dealer to show you how to adjust the tension.
 Most saws have two nuts that must be removed or loosened to do this properly while newer models have tension screws on the bar itself so it’s much easier to adjust.

 Chain brakes are another important safety device, stopping the machine if it “kicks back” while in use.
 This is where a chainsaw flies back up towards your head when in use if the upper part of the nose of the cutting bar hits a solid object.
 Many machines now have an inertia chain brake, meaning the machine will stop from the force of the saw being thrown backwards.
 Some have manual chain brakes that must be activated by hand.

-Other safety features include chain guards, hand guards and safety interlock features to stop accidental operation of the throttle – all are designed to keep you safe using a machine with potential to be quite dangerous.
+Other safety features include chain guards, hand guards and safety interlock features to stop accidental operation of the throttle – all are designed to keep you safe using a machine with the potential to be dangerous.